RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 SICK_SPY                darwin/amd64   false  EXECUTABLE
 ```

-If you need to redownload a previously generated implant use the `regenerate` command:
+If you need to re-download a previously generated implant use the `regenerate` command:

 ```
 sliver > regenerate --save /Users/moloch/Desktop/ NEW_GRAPE